Heegreis/try-quasar/README.md

 info fsevents@2.1.2: The platform "win32" is incompatible with this module. info "fsevents@2.1.2" is an optional dependency and failed compatibility check.
 Excluding it from installation.
 [3/4] Linking dependencies...
+warning Workspaces can only be enabled in private projects. warning Workspaces can only be enabled in private projects. warning Workspaces can only be enabled in private projects. warning Workspaces can only be enabled in private projects.
 [4/4] Building fresh packages...

-success Installed "create-quasar@1.0.17" with binaries:
+success Installed "create-quasar@1.1.2" with binaries:
       - create-quasar